brimdata/zed-sample-data/zeek/README.md

 # Zeek Sample Data

-For testing and comparing the differences between the multiple supported Zed input data formats, the below this directory are several small sample sets of [Zeek](https://www.zeek.org/) data.
+For testing and comparing the differences between the multiple supported Zed input/output data formats, below this directory are several small sample sets of [Zeek](https://www.zeek.org/) data.
 There are six different log formats available, all representing events based on the same network traffic:

 | Directory | Format |